Mount Northover

 Mount Northover is located on the border of Alberta and British Columbia on the Continental Divide.
 The nearest higher peak is Mount Lyautey, 2.0 km to the north-northeast.
 It was named in 1917 after Lieutenant A.W.
 Northover, M.C., one of western Canada's first war heroes.
-Having recently migrated there from the United_Kingdom, and starting a new family there.
+Northover had recently migrated there from the United Kingdom and started a new family there.

 A Boer War veteran, Northover enlisted at Regina in the North-West Battalion.
 He served with the 28th Battalion, C.E.F., and was awarded the Military Cross for action taken on Oct.
 8, 1915.
 In 1916 he returned to Canada on a speaking tour, visiting relatives in Edmonton.

 Climate

 Based on the Köppen climate classification, Mount Northover is located in a subarctic climate zone with cold, snowy winters, and mild summers.
 Temperatures can drop below −20 °C with wind chill factors below −30 °C.